ollama/ollama/docs/faq.md

 Open `Control Panel > Networking and Internet > View network status and tasks` and click on `Change adapter settings` on the left panel.
 Find the `vEthernel (WSL)` adapter, right click and select `Properties`.
 Click on `Configure` and open the `Advanced` tab.
 Search through each of the properties until you find `Large Send Offload Version 2 (IPv4)` and `Large Send Offload Version 2 (IPv6)`. *Disable* both of these properties.

+## What does the q in the model tag mean?
+What is quantization?

+Whenever you pull a model without a tag, Ollama will actually pull the q4_0 quantization of the model.
+Looking at the tags page for any model, you can see several quantization options available.
+Quantization is a method of compression that allows the model to fit in less space and thus use less RAM and VRAM on your machine.
+At a high level, a model is made of an enormous collection of nodes that determine how to generate text.
+These nodes are connected at different levels with weights.
+The training process adjusts these weights to be able to output the right text every time.
+Most models start with weights that are 32bit floating-point numbers.
+Those weights add up to be the parameters.
+So a model with 7 billion parameters has 7 billion 32bit floating-point numbers, plus a description of all the nodes and more.
+That adds up to needing at least 28 Gigabytes of memory to load.
+Quantization turns those 32bit floats into much smaller integers.
+The number next to the q indicates the bit size of the weights.
+So a q4 model converted those 32bit floats into 4bit integers.
+Obviously, there is some loss of information in this process, but it turns out in most cases it isn't really noticeable.
+In fact, even the 2bit quantization can be very useful.

+## What is context, can I increase it, and why doesn't every model support a huge context?

+Context refers to the size of the input your can send to a model and get sensible output back.
+Many models have a context size of 2048 tokens.
+It's sometimes possible to give it more, but the answers start to degrade.
+Newer models have been able to increase that context size using different methods.
+This increase in context size results in a corresponding increase in memory required, sometimes by orders of magnitude.